 Learn more about the Postdoctoral Periodontics Program

 Advanced Periodontics and Implantology Fellowship Program

 The Advanced Periodontics and Implantology Fellowship Program is a non-credited externship program designed to develop an in-depth appreciation and understanding of an advanced periodontics curriculum.
 This program provides a unique opportunity to gain advanced knowledge in many aspects of periodontics and surgical implantology.
 The Fellow will participate in academic and continuing education courses, review of the scientific literature, hands-on laboratory experiences, and intense observation of diverse clinical procedures within the graduate periodontics clinic.
 The program offers flexible durations of 3, 6, 9, or 12 months.
-To comply with COVID-19 guidelines, NO fellowships will be allowed at this moment until further notice.
-We will update this information when restrictions are lifted.

 Learn more about the Advanced Periodontics and Implantology Fellowship Program